 Sometimes you’ll see Palm Oil or Palm Kernel Oil on the label.
-Other times it will be hiding in derivatives such as Glycerin, Glycerine, and Tocopherols.
+Other times it will be hiding in derivatives such as Glycerin, Glycerine, Vegetable Glycerin, and Tocopherols.

 In addition, Natural Flavors in granola bars often are sourced from palm oil.
 We know one nature-promoting and healthy-seeming brand of bars that has Glycerin from Palm Oil making up their Natural Flavors.